 Attendance at orchestra and technical rehearsals is mandatory.
 Absence may result in exclusion from performances.

 All members are expected to assist in set-up/strike during tech week.
 Each member should commit to a minimum of two strike assignments during production week.
-Sign-up sheets will be posted in the weeks prior to concert.
+Sign-up sheets will be posted prior to concert.

 Each vocal section is assigned a Section Manager to monitor attendance and sectional progress and to carry out other duties as assigned by the Directors.
 Section Managers may answer questions regarding all musical or organizational concerns and may speak to members on matters of attendance, policy and musical issues.
 Section Managers should be addressed with courtesy at all times.

-Some concerts or engagements may have alternate dress arrangements.
-Changes to standard concert attire and cost, if any, will be announced at the beginning of each season.
+Some concerts or engagements may have alternate wardrobe arrangements.
+Concert attire and cost will be announced at beginning of each season.
 Skirts, tops, blazers and ties must be ordered through Wardrobe Managers.

 SMFC offers a student membership package for high school students.
 The student membership package includes reduced dues of $25 per season.
-Appropriate concert attire will also be provided.
+Appropriate concert attire will also be provided, if possible.

 All sheet music required for participation in SMFC will be assigned through the Music Librarian.
 All sheet music remains the property of SMFC and is to be returned in usable condition at the end of the concert season to remain a member in good standing.
 Marking directorial notes in music is expected, however should only be done so in pencil.
 Members withdrawing before the end of the season must return all music to the Music Librarian or a Section Manager within two weeks of withdrawal.